Hi, I'm Cristina Marie

 Why I Started This Blog

 In these journals, I have detailed lessons, observations, emotions, places, goals, dreams, ideas.
 I have written down favorite restaurants, tips from travel, sayings and quotes.
-I have long lists of favorite books and have picked up on recipes and techniques in the kitchen.
+I have long lists of favorite books and have picked up on recipes and techniques in the kitchen (food really does taste better when it looks pretty).

 My passion for storytelling has always driven me to document my journey.
-From the vivid tales of my imagination to the real-life adventures I embarked on, storytelling has been a constant companion.
+From the vivid tales of my imagination to the real-life adventures I embark on.
+From the simple moments of taking in a sunset with my husband, to retelling stories from places far and wide – telling every detail, every feeling, every color, every taste.

 I am fascinated by this beautiful world we all live in.
 I wish to share this fascination with anyone who will listen.